-Prerequisite: R CUL/CUL III
+Prerequisite: A minimum grade of 'C' in R CUL/CUL III

 Classification and identification of wines, with emphasis on properties and affinities with food.
 Includes wines from various regions of the world.
 Students will be expected to meet high standards of professionalism and work habits.